oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 so unless special code is added to prevent it, they will automatically be indexed and appear in organic search results.

+{{ embed.img(
+  src='blog/2023/seo.jpg',
+  alt='letters SEO with arrows pointing out in all directions' ) }}

 ### Broad Reach
-*…when you want to reach a broad audience across various devices.*
+*Choose a responsive web app when you want to reach a broad audience across various devices.*

 People can access the same RWA on any device -- from a small phone to a tablet, from a laptop to a giant desktop -- unlike native mobile apps, which are limited